Jollyscola/FullStack_JavaScript_Flow1/README.md

 var hej = "hej";
 var i = 1;
 ```

+---
+## 2.Explain the two strategies for improving JavaScript: ES6 (es2015) + ES7, versus Typescript.
+What does it require to use these technologies: In our backend with Node and in (many different) Browsers
+---

 Typescript er et åben source så alle kan bruge det.

 ```